 Health Sciences (D.H.Sc.)

-Outcomes for the program include students’ ability to:
+The outcomes for the D.H.Sc. program include students’ ability to:

-- Demonstrate competency in oral, written and electronic modes of communication, using both scholarly and technical formats;
+- Demonstrate competency in written, oral, and electronic communication

 Financial Aid & Assistance

 Graduate students may be eligible for federal student loans if they are admitted into graduate degrees (or first-time teacher certification programs) and meet other eligibility requirements.
 Certificate programs are not eligible for financial aid.
 Private alternative loans can help students pay college expenses that may not be covered by federal loan programs or other financial aid.
 For more information, visit financial aid.